2018 GreenBuilt Tour Offered Opportunity for Many to See Possibilities for Their Home Gardens

 The Big Idea for this design was, let's keep all the storm water on the property and save the city system from having to handle any of the client's off-flow.
 One challenge was remaining financially responsible with some of the construction choices like putting in a concrete driveway instead of permeable pavers, there were considerable savings for the client.
 But then, we were creating 672 gallons of water in a 2" rain event from the surface area of the driveway that would have gone to the public system.
 The simple solution: a channel drain to move the water into a swale to move, capture and infiltrate the water.
 The solution worked like a dream!
-(See photo below)
+(See photo below) And in October 2018 the project was officially granted LEED Platinum status.
+The landscape assisted with 15 points which helped tip the project from Gold to Platinum!

 Every year since 2014, Spirited Gardener has had gardens designed and project managed by us on the the Green Built Home Tour which every year has been organized by Illinois Green Alliance (formerly known as USCGB's Illinois Chapter).
 But we feel this year's landscape is very special.
 The Pearl Platinum LEED (Leadership in Energy and Environmental Design) project stretched the goals for residential design in the city of Evanston.
 We worked closely with the owner of the property, Dana Pearl and Nate Kipnis of Kipnis Architecture + Planning.By focusing on the landscape, the project's LEED certification tipped from Gold to Platinum!